hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 #### Authentication

-When you are using Google Cloud Shell, the shell is already configured with access to your GCP credentials, so you will not need to do anything extra to authenticate and start provisioning resources.
+When you are using Google Cloud Shell, the shell is already configured with access to your GCP credentials, so you will not need to do anything to authenticate and start provisioning resources.
 When using Terraform from another environment, you will need to configure authentication.
 You can read about credentials in the [GCP provider